15 min - 1 hr

 Science Friday’s Science Club is an invitation to go out, do science, and share it with others.
 For this science club, we’re mixing up how SciFri normally works.
 We want you to explain something to us.

 We want you to explain to us what the Sun does.

-We will officially launch #ExplainTheSun over the radio on May 8th, 2015.
-Then, from May 8th through June 5th, we’ll give you Sun activities and Sun stories to get your wheels turning, feature outstanding submissions in a weekly post on ScienceFriday.com, and ask scientists for their explanations of what the Sun does.
-We’ll feature highlights from the project on our wrap-up on the radio program June 5th 2015.
+We officially launchched #ExplainTheSun over the radio on May 8th, 2015.
+Then through June 5th, we gave you Sun activities and Sun stories to get your wheels turning, featured outstanding submissions in a weekly post on ScienceFriday.com, and asked scientists for their explanations of what the Sun does.
+We also featured highlights from the project on our wrap-up on the radio program June 5th 2015.